Alexander Nylander

-Alexander Maximilian Michael Junior Nylander Altelius (born 2 March 1998) is a Swedish professional ice hockey forward for the Toronto Marlies of the American Hockey League (AHL).
+Alexander Maximilian Michael Junior Nylander Altelius (born 2 March 1998) is a Swedish professional ice hockey forward who is currently with the Calgary Flames of the National Hockey League (NHL).
+He most recently played for the Toronto Marlies of the American Hockey League (AHL).
 He was selected eighth overall by the Buffalo Sabres in the 2016 NHL entry draft.
 He is the brother of William Nylander.
-Like his brother, he was born in Canada while his father Michael played for the Calgary Flames, but represented Sweden internationally.
+Like his brother, he was born in Canada while his father Michael played for the Flames, but represented Sweden internationally.